Features of the Query Browser

 In addition to editing the table data using INSERT, UPDATE, and DELETE statements, the data can also be edited within the Result Data.
 Simply click the Edit button at the bottom of the Query Browser window.

-Editing in this way requires that the data be obtained from a single table with a simple query.
-The table must also not be tied to other tables.
+Editing in this way requires that the data be obtained from a single table.
+The table must also contain a primary key.

 Once the Edit button is clicked, the values in the table can be edited by double clicking on the value and entering a new one.

 Right clicking on a row also provides a few options:

 - Add Row: Will add a new row to the table for data to be entered into.